Wolf Children: Production

 The setting of the early part of the story, "a national university on the outskirts of Tokyo," is modeled after Hitotsubashi University in Kunitachi, Tokyo.
 In addition, the countryside where Hana moves to is modeled after the undeveloped woodland in Toyama Prefecture.
 The backdrop of the film depicts the landscape of Nakaniikawa District's Kamiichi, Hosoda's hometown, and the neighboring town of Tateyama, and it was divulged that the former mayor of Kamiichi, Naoshi Itō, approached Hosoda to "make a film based on the town".
 The old house that served as the model for Hana's house was a private home owned by Masao Yamazaki, who lived in Kamiichi.
 In 2007, five years before the movie was released, Yamazaki died, and the house was considered for demolition, but it was chosen as the model for Hana's house, and after the movie became a big hit, it was opened to the public by the owners (relatives of Yamazaki) and volunteers (as of 2015).
 The elementary school that Ame and Yuki attended was modeled after Tanaka Elementary School (only the gymnasium is still in existence).
 The yakitori with sauce that appears in the film is oidare yakitori, a local dish from Ueda, Nagano, where Hosoda's wife's parents live.

 Release

 At a press conference held on June 18, 2012, the director Mamoru Hosoda announced that Wolf Children would be released in 34 countries and territories.
 This film's premiere was in France on June 25, 2012, marking its international debut.

 It was subsequently released in Japan on July 21, 2012.
 The film's Blu-ray and DVD release date for Japan was February 20, 2013.
 The film had a limited release in the United States on September 27, 2013.

 Wolf Children was screened at Animefest 2013 in May in the Czech Republic and at Animafest Zagreb 2013 in June in Croatia.

+The film received a theatrical one day 4K re-release in Australia on January 15, 2026 alongside The Girl Who Leapt Through Time and Summer Wars by Sugoi Co, followed by Home Entertainment and Digital releases of all 3 films in February 2026 featuring Collector's Edition and Steel-Book Blu-Ray and UHD Blu-ray editions being available for the first time in Australia.